Freddy-al/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 3.

 Task 4.
 4-print_alphabt.c:  prints the alphabet in lowercase, followed by a new line except q and e.

+Task 5.
+5-print_numbers.c: prints all single digit numbers of base 10 starting from 0, followed by a new line.

+Task 6.